The man shot by police after a domestic incident in Whanganui on Friday night was known to police and had a history of violence.

 The victim of the original 111 call is receiving assistance by police, Victim Support and fmaily members.

-Police involved it the shooting were also receiving support, she said.
+Police involved in the shooting were also receiving support, she said.
 The officers were coming to terms with what happened in their own way but it would take time.

 She said a Taser was not suitable in the circumstances given the threat of a loaded gun pointed at police officers.
 Tasers require users to be close to the target.

-Cordons have been removed from Mitchell St but a scene guard remains.
+Cordons were removed from Mitchell St but a scene guard remains.

-Sous had come to New Zealand as a young child.
+Sous came to New Zealand as a young child.
 Language was not thought to be an issue during the incident.